dolphindb/api-java/README.md

 }
 ```

-### 5. Upload a data object
+### 5. Upload data objects

-When some data in Java needs to be used frequently by the server, it is not recommended to upload it once per call.
-At this time, you can use the upload method to upload the data to the server and assign it to a variable.
-This variable can be reused on the server side.

-We can upload the binary data object to the DolphinDB server and assign it to a variable for future use.
-Variable names can use three types of characters: letters, numbers, or underscores.
+We can upload a binary data object to DolphinDB server and assign it to a variable for future use.
+Variable names can use 3 types of characters: letters, numbers, or underscores.
 The first character must be a letter.

 ```
 public void testFunction() throws IOException{